Is Durban Safe? 6 Areas to Avoid in This South African City

 However, Johannesburg has a higher crime rate than Durban, particularly in certain areas.

-Ultimately, the choice between Johannesburg and Durban will depend on your personal preferences and what you are looking for in a holiday destination.
+Ultimately, the choice between Johannesburg and Durban will depend on your preferences and what you seek in a holiday destination.

-If you are interested in cultural attractions, historical landmarks, and nightlife, Johannesburg may be the better choice.
+Johannesburg may be the better choice if you are interested in cultural attractions, historical landmarks, and nightlife.

 If you prefer a more relaxed, beach-oriented holiday with a strong Indian influence, Durban may be the better choice.